A Reader Favorite: Bro. Hodges’ Best Sermon

 However, that’s just what he did.
 He got out, joined the rodeo, and helped get the horses back behind the fence.
 After the chore was finished, the suit was no longer white.
 In fact, it and the shoes were caked with red mud and ruined—never to be worn again.

 Bro.
 Hodges didn’t tell this story to anyone—he didn’t have to.
-The farmer, not a church-going man, told it at that clearinghouse of rural information—the post office.
+The farmer, not a church-going man, told it at the post office, which was a clearinghouse of rural information.

 Everyone who heard the story in Dry Creek told it to someone else.
-The story of the Baptist preacher helping to round up the horses was known by everyone in a few days.
+In a few days, everyone knew the story of the Baptist preacher helping to round up the horses.
 It’s true that bad news travels fast, but good news also travels pretty well.

 I’ll always believe it was his best sermon at Dry Creek Baptist Church.
 It was a sermon preached in love and with willing hands and feet—a sermon that lives on in my heart and mind.
 It’s the type of story that bears repeating.
 So pass it on.